bjornmeansbear/carbonCycle/lecture.md

 Carbon is the 15th most abundant element in the Earth's crust

-Carbon is a cool element -- its capable of 4 bonds, more than most other things, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
+Carbon is cooler than other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
 Diamonds.
 Sugars.
 Graphite.
 Rocks.
 Proteins.
 Coal.
 Biochar. the list goes on.

 Carbon forms a vast number of compounds, more than any other element, with almost ten million compounds described to date -- and yet that number is but a fraction of the number of theoretically possible compounds under standard conditions.
 For this reason, carbon has often been referred to as the "king of the elements"